Things We Didn't Think Could Happen in America - 3.22

 Look, Sarah Carter once again has hit every point.

-But I want to take a step back and put things in perspective, what you're doing here, Mr. Hannity.
+But I want to take a step back and put things in perspective what you're doing here, Mr. Hannity.

-Why is it important who Muller is and who the special counsel is, and then it's Mueller and the team he's put together for very specific reasons.
+Why is it important who Mueller is and who the special counsel is and that it's Mueller and the team he's put together for very specific reasons, all of the reasons Sarah has said and that you've pointed out every day, but for very specific reasons as well.

-I I want to make this point because I don't think this has been discussed enough.
+I want to make this point because I don't think this has been discussed enough.

-Let's say you put together that kind of team, and he's appointed special po counsel, puts together that kind of team, and he decides he's got an ag uh a mission on what he's to investigate, but specifically under the regulations, the federal regulations 600.4, his jurisdiction is expanded so that he has now the unilateral authority to investigate and prosecute anyone who gets in his way.
+Let's say you put together that kind of team and he's appointed special counsel, puts together that kind of team, and he decides he's got a mission on what he's to investigate.

 He has specific authority to prosecute for what he unilaterally determines to be a structure.